Recipe

 Grease a 2lb loaf tin (i.e., one measuring approximately 23cm x 13cm x 7cm) with butter or oil and line with greaseproof paper.
 Heat the oven to 180C (160C fan)/350F/fuel 4.

-If you haven’t got unwaxed (or organic) ones, Zest the lemons provide them a terrific scrub with warm water to cast off some of the wax first because this may provide a stronger flavor.
+If you haven’t got unwaxed (or organic) ones, Zest the lemons to provide them a terrific scrub with warm water to cast off some of the wax first, because this may provide a stronger flavor.

 2 Soften the butter

-If you’ve forgotten to take the butter out of the fridge, reduce it into cubes and go away it close to the nice and cozy oven, or provide it with some desirable whacks with a rolling pin to help it on its manner.
-(Microwaving will melt the outside, which isn’t best.)
-Put the cubed butter in a large bowl, or inside the bowl of a meal mixer, with the caster sugar, a pinch of best salt, and half of the lemon zest.
+If you’ve forgotten to take the butter out of the fridge, reduce it into cubes and put it close to the nice and cozy oven, or give it some desirable whacks with a rolling pin to help it on its way.
+(Microwaving will melt the outside, which isn’t the best.)
+Put the cubed butter in a large bowl, or inside the bowl of a food mixer, with the caster sugar, a pinch of best salt, and half of the lemon zest.

-Use electric beaters to conquer the butter and sugar mix until it’s genuinely light and fluffy, scraping down the bowl’s edges as essential; this needs to take approximately five minutes.
-You can do that with a wood spoon, but it’s going to take a while because you need to get as a lot of air into the mixture as possible.
+Use electric beaters to conquer the butter and sugar mix until it’s genuinely light and fluffy, scraping down the bowl’s edges as necessary; this needs to take approximately five minutes.
+You can do that with a wooden spoon, but it’s going to take a while because you need to get as a lot of air into the mixture as possible.

 Beat together the eggs in a jug, then beat them into the butter and sugar aggregate a bit at a time, making sure each addition is very well incorporated before adding any more.
-If the mixture threatens to curdle at any factor, add a bit of the flour to carry it back to a smooth consistency.
+If the mixture threatens to curdle at any point, add a bit of the flour to bring it back to a smooth consistency.

 Five Incorporate the flour…